Location: Jarvisburg, NC

 The renovation was completed over three phases.
 Everything but the frame of the building was completely dismantled, scrutinized for potential reuse and salvaged, if possible.
-The renovation also included the addition of brick piers to protect the building from flooding and the restoration of the original exterior stairs.
+The renovation also included the addition of brick piers to raise and protect the building from flooding and the restoration of the original exterior stairs.
 Phase 2 included the interior renovations and Phase 3, the museum.

 This project was listed on the National Register of Historic Places after the restoration work was completed.